ppy/osu-wiki/news/2018-01-20-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/yoiyoi-kokon.jpg)](https://osu.ppy.sh/beatmapsets/545737)

-On the song YoiYoi Kokon by Japanese singer REOL, [DreaM117er](https://osu.ppy.sh/users/1945090) brings us a mapset full of great difficulties.
+[DreaM117er](https://osu.ppy.sh/users/1945090)'s YoiYoi Kokon brings us a mapset full of great difficulties.
 The highest difficulty made by the infamous [kiddly](https://osu.ppy.sh/users/74937) is packed with its own twists on popular patterns like sliderstreams, while the mapset host's own Expert difficulty manages to impress with its clean patterning and great flow.
 Add a stunning storyboard by [StarrodKirby86](https://osu.ppy.sh/users/410), combined with a beautiful skin by [Chaoslitz](https://osu.ppy.sh/users/3621552), and you have a mapset that’s not to be missed out this month!

 [![](/wiki/shared/news/2018-01-20-beatmap-spotlights-december-2017/geurida.jpg)](https://osu.ppy.sh/beatmapsets/688183)